Razzor217/Heaps/README.md

 ## Build and Documentation

-To build this project, first create a Makefile with cmake and compile:
+To build this project, first create a Makefile with `cmake` and compile:

-    $ cd <heaps directory>
+    $ cd <path/to/this/repository>
     $ mkdir build
     $ cd build
     $ cmake .. && make